I used to think all wealthy people had to be dishonest or inhumane.

 “This is who I am!
 Take it or leave it!

 Yet we do change.
 Every 7 years, every single cell in our body, including our brain, has been replaced.
 Not one day is exactly the same as another.
-We do things differently.
+We do some things differently.
 We are not robots!
 Change is unavoidable.
 We just resist it because it feels unsafe.

-The truth is, however, as we do change physically, we can also change mentally.
+The truth is, however, as we change physically, we can also change mentally.
 It’s thanks to brain plasticity.

 We think, feel and behave the way we do because it has become a habit.
 Sure our upbringing played a part in shaping whether we would be naturally productive and creative in future.
 Sure, our genes also played their part.
 But ultimately it’s by habitual thinking and doing that we shape who we are, over time.

 The process is simple.
 If you want to become a creativity and productivity powerhouse, you just need to think you are one, feel like you are one and behave like you are one.
 Consistently.
-Feel the joy now.

 The more you behave in the way you aspire to behave, the more you believe you can become that person and eventually, you will.
 Reinforce that belief.
 Trust your brain.
 After all, it keeps you breathing, digesting, dreaming, fighting external agents without you being aware of it.